hoang-tran/hoang-tran.github.io/_drafts/5-things-i-do-to-keep-me-up-to-date-with-latest-ios-development.md

 Everyday there are thousands of projects being built and shared across all mediums.

-It's hard to keep up with all of these information if we don't invest the time and effort to actually learn it.
+It's hard to keep up with all of these information if we don't invest the time and effort to actually research about it.

-Today I will share 5 things I do that helps me stay up-to-date.
+Today I will share the list of 5 things I do everyday that helps me stay in sync with interesting trends around iOS development.
+These are the things that I've been doing for almost a year now.

+And you know what? **It works**.

+Here they are:

 # 1. Watch WWDC videos:

 ![wwdc 2016 videos](/images/5-things-i-do-to-keep-me-up-to-date-with-latest-ios-development/wwdc-videos.jpg)

-Technically, WWDC presentations are very deep.
+This is definitely the best resource to learn.
+These are presentations from the people who created the technologies.
+They know their product better than anybody else.

 There usually is a live coding session to showcase what the new API can do and how to implement it in various scenarios.

 Each video is around 20-60 minutes so it's best if you can allocate the time at night or weekends to watch it.